MPourjam/MSD-Documents/docs/source/Registration/dataset_16S_submit.rst

 IV.
 Uploading Template
 ^^^^^^^^^^^^^^^^^^^^^^^

-It's time to upload the excel template and your zip file containing all your fastq (or fastq.gz) files.
+It's time to upload the Excel template and your zip file containing all your fastq (or fastq.gz) files.